mnsaito/Microsoft-Movie-Analysis/README.md

  - Robert Downey Jr

 The top producer is:
- - Peter Chermin
+ - Peter Chernin

-To the extent that it can afford these writers, producers, and actors/actresses, Microsoft should consider hiring them as they appear to be the most successful, and the data suggests that they would be the safest bets.
+Unfortunately, Stan Lee and Jack Kirby are no longer available, but to the extent that Microsoft can afford them, it should consider hiring the actors/actresses identified above and Peter Chernin to produce the film as these individuals appear to be the most successful, and the data suggests that they would be the safest bets.

 ## Conclusions